TahaTesser/flutter_ai_samples/README.md

 # Flutter AI Samples

-A collection of Flutter samples that are automatically generated using AI (Anthropic Claude and OpenAI).
+A collection of Flutter samples that are automatically generated using AI (Anthropic Claude 3.5 Sonnet).
 The samples are refreshed daily to showcase different Flutter implementations and patterns.

 ### List of Samples

-Check out the [samples](./lib/samples) directory for the latest list of samples.
+Check out the [samples](./samples) directory.

 ## License